leonlafa/gridsome-source-cryptocompare/README.md

 ## Basic usage

-When your the project has successfully built a success message will appear to indicate that the API has connected  and results have been returned from the API.
+When your project has successfully built a success message will appear to indicate that the API has connected  and results have been returned from the API.

 ![](gridsoe-crypto-compare-success.png)